 Travel insurance, on the other hand, offers a much higher level of support should anything go wrong while abroad.
 This means that holidaymakers can get on with enjoying their trip worry free.

-Travel insurance covers much more than health
+Travel insurance covers much more than medical problems

 If your baggage gets lost or stolen, your golf bag or ski equipment vanishes, or your wedding ring, camera or even important medication go missing.
 The EHIC will not cover any expenses incurred.